Qualifications to Vote

 - Register in Person

-You may pick up a voter registration card at the Department of Elections, local public library branches, some City and County offices, the Department of Motor Vehicles (DMV), and U.S. Postal Service stations.
+Pick up a voter registration card at the Department of Elections, local public library branches, the Department of Motor Vehicles (DMV), and U.S. Postal Service offices.

 If you need further assistance completing the voter registration card, please call the Department of Elections at (415) 554-4411.
 Step-by-step illustrated instructions (PDF) are available for download.